 After successfully completing a year in a Diploma in Applied Arts at Whitiriea Polytechnic in 2009, Burke has worked independently as an artist, taking time to experiment and explore a range of media, processes and techniques.

 The process she has developed are integral to the expression of her work.
 Burke purposefully selects materials and design elements that offer contrasts and visual disparities - delicate/bold, uniform/random.
 In some works, dismantling the surface plane and then reconciling the pieces into a unique grid-like composition, the dualistic tensions become harmoniously integrated.

 Her approach is inventive and contemporary, exploring the boundaries between painting, sculpture and printmaking.
 She works with a vibrant palette using contrasting colour, texture and imagery referencing masculine and feminine and her long time interest in 'sense of place'.
-The while the process is meticulous, the resulting imagery remains intuitive, expressive and familiar.
+While the process is meticulous, the resulting imagery remains intuitive, expressive and familiar.